 After months of fundraising, planning and preparation, the Fort Meade Alliance joined Army officials, Congressional leaders and the USO of Metropolitan Washington in the official grand opening of the new Soldier and Family Assistance Center (SFAC) at Fort George G. Meade on November 10, 2010.

-The 4,500-square foot SFAC will serve the more than 170 soldiers who are part of the FGGM Wounded Warrior Transition Unit, which helps soldiers prepare to return to their units, reclassify to other military occupational specialties or transition to life outside of the military.
+The 4,500-square foot SFAC serves the more than 170 soldiers who are part of the FGGM Wounded Warrior Transition Unit, which helps soldiers prepare to return to their units, reclassify to other military occupational specialties or transition to life outside of the military.
 The SFAC offers guidance, resources and support services for the warriors in transition and their family members.

 In April 2010, the Fort Meade Alliance and USO of Metropolitan Washington teamed up to raise the necessary funds to furnish the new facility.
 With a target goal of $100,000, the fundraising effort brought in more than $135,000 thanks to the generous contributions from FMA members and the overall Fort Meade community.